-Jacksonville shooter in racist attack named, revealed he bought weapons legally
+DeSantis booed in Jacksonville as it’s revealed racist shooter bought weapons legally

-Jacksonville shooter in racist attack is named as it’s revealed he bought weapons legally – latest
+Ron DeSantis booed in Jacksonville as it’s revealed racist shooter bought weapons legally – latest

 Mass shooting took place in Jacksonville on Saturday afternoon